himoose/user-docs/docs/projects.md

 1. On the **Manage Projects** page, find the project you want to work on.
 2. Click **Select Project** (blue arrow button).
 3. The project is now active.
-You'll see **Current Project** (green checkmark) on the card.
+You'll see **Current Project** (purple border) on the card.

-**Where the active project is used**:
-- Content Brief Creator (uses this project's competitors).
-- AEO Tools (references this project's brand voice).
-- Versus Content Wizard (uses this project's competitors).
-- Webflow Content Manager (connects to this project's Webflow site).
-- LLM Beacon (tracks this project's brand).
+You can also select your project from the Projects drop-down select menu in the top left corner on the left side navigation.

 ---

 ### 4. Edit a Project

-**Why edit?** To change the name, slug, platform, domain, or add/update API keys.
+**Why edit?** To change the name, slug, platform, domain, or add/regenerate your Hi, Moose API key for that project.

 #### How to Edit